 As widely reported, global credit and financial markets have been experiencing extreme disruptions in recent months, including severely diminished liquidity and credit availability, declines in consumer confidence, declines in economic growth, increases in unemployment rates, and uncertainty about economic stability.
-There can be no assurance that three will not be further deterioration in credit and financial markets and confidence in economic conditions.
+There can be no assurance that there will not be further deterioration in credit and financial markets and confidence in economic conditions.
 These economic uncertainties affect businesses such as ours in a number of ways, making it difficult to accurately forecast and plan our future business activities.
 The current tightening of credit in financial markets may lead consumers and businesses to postpone spending, which may cause our customers to cancel, decrease or delay their existing and future orders with us.
 In addition, financial difficulties experienced by our suppliers or distributors could result in product delays, increased accounts receivable defaults and inventory challenges.
 The volatility in the credit markets has severely diminished liquidity and capital availability.
-We are unable to predict the likely duration and severity of the current disruptions in the credit and adversely affected.
+We are unable to predict the likely duration and severity of the current disruptions in the credit and financial markets and adverse global economic conditions, and if the current uncertain economic conditions continue or further deteriorate, our business and results of operations could be materially and adversely affected.